James Lind: Royal Navy

-After some 8 years as apprentice, Lind decided to go to London to find a job in medicine and in 1739, he joined the Royal Navy, his younger brother being a junior naval officer.
+After some 8 years as an apprentice, Lind decided to go to London to find a job in medicine and, in 1739, he joined the Royal Navy, his younger brother being a junior naval officer.
 He was examined at the Navy Office and Surgeon's Hall and then appointed to the position of surgeon's mate.
 Lind spent long periods with ships on blockade and patrol in the English Channel and Atlantic Ocean during the War of the Austrian Succession.
 Lind served in the squadron of Nicholas Haddock who blockaded the coast of Spain in the early 1740s.
 This included managing the effects of a major sea epidemic of typhus that affected the fleet.
 Lind also served in the Mediterranean, off the coast of West Africa and in the West Indies.
 While at sea, alongside his normal duties, Lind made extensive records and medical observations on everything related to disease and hygiene on ships.
-He reported back to England on the poor hospital facilities for sick sailors in Port Mahon.
+He reported back to England on the poor hospital facilities for sick sailors in Mahón.

-By 1747 he had become ship surgeon of in the Channel Fleet, and had decided to conduct an experiment on the prevention and treatment of scurvy while that ship was patrolling the Bay of Biscay.
+By 1747, he had become ship surgeon of in the Channel Fleet, and had decided to conduct an experiment on the prevention and treatment of scurvy while that ship was patrolling the Bay of Biscay.
 This was carried out from 20 May 1747 with twelve patients and the application of dietary supplements, that varied by subgroup, including consumption of citrus fruits, herbs, pastes, cider vinegar and other treatments, with those having consumed the citrus fruits the best treated.
 Shortly after his first scurvy experiment in 1748, Lind retired from active sea service with the Navy.